addania/coding/src/pages/Google_fonts_in_React.md

 > Click on button try it

-> Find url in the html document: https://fonts.googleapis.com/css?family=Mansalva
+> Find URL in the HTML document: https://fonts.googleapis.com/css?family=Mansalva

-> Create a new css file for example index.css
+> Create a new CSS file for example <code>index.css</code>

 > Populate the file with this code
 ```